playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-text/index.md

 Each of these heading levels represents a new segment of the site with information to all users about how to scan and navigate a page's contents.

+While headings might seem fairly straightforward at first, they have a bit more depth than you might expect at first.

 ## Screen Readers

+When talking about headings

 Here's one such example of a screen reader - Voiceover built into macOS - navigating [our home page](/) via their "rotor" feature, which lists all headings: